Graduate Courses Taken by Undergraduate Students

 - The department chair of the student’s major approves.

-- The graduate department chair or graduate program director approves.
+- The appropriate graduate department chair or graduate program director approves.

 - There is space available in the course and the student has met all of the prerequisites.

-This policy does not apply to APU’s Integrated Bachelor’s/Credential Program, which allows undergraduate students to complete 32-34 units of 500-level credential courses and apply those units to the 120+ units required for the bachelor’s degree.
-Students in the Integrated Bachelor’s/Credential Program who seek a master’s degree need to apply separately to the appropriate graduate program in the School of Education.
+The Graduate Courses Taken by Undergraduate Students policy does not apply to the Integrated Bachelor’s/Credential Program, which allows undergraduate students to complete 32-34 units of 500-level credential courses and apply those units to the 120+ units required for the bachelor’s degree.
+For more information on how courses may be applied toward a graduate degree, refer to the Graduate Courses Taken by Undergraduate Students policy in the Graduate Academic Policies and Procedures section of the catalog.
+Students in the Integrated Bachelor’s/Credential Program need to apply separately to the appropriate graduate program in the School of Education.